arrismo/nyctrains/README.md

-# nyctrains
+# nyctrains API

-A FastAPI-based backend for working with the MTA's real-time subway and LIRR GTFS-RT data feeds.
+A FastAPI-based backend and Python package for working with the MTA's real-time subway and LIRR GTFS-RT data feeds.
 This project fetches, parses, and exposes real-time feeds as human-readable JSON, including stop names and (for LIRR) route names.
+You can use it as an HTTP API or as a Python library in your own projects.

 ## Features
 - Proxies and parses the MTA GTFS-RT feeds for all major subway lines and LIRR